Skyscraper Index: Details

 Lawrence started his paper, The Skyscraper Index: Faulty Towers, as a joke (emphasized by a title referencing a comedy show) and based his index on a comparison of historical data, primarily from the United States' experience.
 He dismissed overall construction and investment statistics, focusing only on record-breaking projects.
 The first notable example was the Panic of 1907.
 Two record-breaking skyscrapers, the Singer Building and the Metropolitan Life Insurance Company Tower, were launched in New York before the panic and completed in 1908 and 1909, respectively.
 Met Life remained the world's tallest building until 1913.
-Another string of supertall towers – 40 Wall Street, the Chrysler Building, the Empire State Building – was launched shortly before the Wall Street crash of 1929.
+Another string of really tall towers – 40 Wall Street, the Chrysler Building, the Empire State Building – was launched shortly before the Wall Street crash of 1929.

 The next record holders, the World Trade Center towers and the Sears Tower, opened in 1973, during the 1973–1974 stock market crash and the 1973 oil crisis.
 The last example available to Lawrence, the Petronas Twin Towers, opened in the wake of the 1997 Asian financial crisis and held the world height record for five years.
 Lawrence linked the phenomenon to overinvestment, speculation, and monetary expansion but did not elaborate on these underlying issues.
 The concept was revived in 2005, when Fortune warily observed five media corporations investing in new skyscrapers in Manhattan (none of them, including the tallest, the New York Times Building, broke any records).

 The intuitively simple concept, publicized by the business press in 1999, has been cross-checked within the framework of the Austrian Business Cycle Theory, itself borrowing on Richard Cantillon's eighteenth-century theories.
 Mark Thornton (2005) listed three Cantillon effects that make the skyscraper index valid.
 First, a decline in interest rates at the onset of a boom drives land prices.
 Second, a decline in interest rates allows the average size of a firm to increase, creating demand for larger office spaces.
 Third, low interest rates provide investment to construction technologies that enable developers to break earlier records.
 All three factors peak at the end of the growth period.